Why Do Cyclists Shave Their Legs?

 The lower the resistance on your body, the faster you’ll be able to drive.
 So, in other words, shaving your legs can help you ride your bike faster!

 This isn’t the only speculation of course.
-Through scientific research, it was found that a biker with shaved legs can save up to 19 seconds on a 25-mile trip.
+Through scientific research, it was found that a cyclist with shaved legs can save up to 19 seconds on a 25-mile trip.
 Yes, although this may sound like a diminishing return, this small change is enough to decide whether you’ll emerge as the victor or not.

 Cooling